Award-winning Adelaide independent publisher

 Ginninderra Press is owned by Stephen Matthews, who has had extensive experience in teaching, bookselling and editing.
 After graduating from Cambridge University, Stephen was a teacher in the UK and Australia for nearly twenty years.
 He then had a very successful bookselling career.
 Stephen contributed book reviews, author profiles and articles to

 Australian Book Review

 for many years and has written manuscript reports for several large publishers.
 He has been a judge for literary awards and competitions and for many years was involved with the organisation of the Word Festival Canberra.

 In 2003, Stephen received a Centenary Medal for his ‘contribution to the writing community and ongoing support for local authors’.
 In October 1997, he won a Canberra Critics Circle Award for Literature for his ‘tireless contribution to the writing community’.
 Stephen compiled

 ‘How Did the Fire Know We Lived Here?’

 , a best-selling collection of stories about the January 2003 Canberra bushfires which raised over $73,000 for the Bushfire Recovery Appeal.
 He also edited

 , a collection of interviews with writers for children and young adults.

 Benefits of being published by Ginninderra Press

-- widely respected, award-winning imprint established for over sixteen years
+- widely respected, award-winning imprint established for over eighteen years

 - marketing support and advice, including free colour flyer/order forms and launch invitations